mellowLoveGH/FinTech_for_stock_market_01/README.md

 (3) rise_fall ratio: rise No. / fall No.
 (4) monthly return: (last day point - first day point)/first day point (5) the example is Apple index (AAPL)

+fintech_stocks01.ipynb:
+For 2 stocks, the relationships between these 2 stocks (1) positive relation or negative relation
+(2) use linear regression model to fit the relationship